 The enchilada.
 Nothing could be more delectable than a combination of meat, sauce and cheese in a steaming pile of mush.
 Tasty?
 Absolutely.
 Nutritious?
-Far from it.
-However, my love for Mexican cuisine coupled with my desire to increase my lifespan led to an enchilada recipe nutritious enough to consume on a daily basis, if you so desired (and I often do).
+Surprisingly, yes!
+My love for Mexican cuisine coupled with my desire to increase my lifespan led to an enchilada recipe that simply skips 1 step – frying the tortillas.
 This recipe is simple, versatile, quick and a huge crowd pleaser (one of my father’s favorite meals).
 My most recent batch of enchiladas used the leftover filling from the Mexican Tortilla Pie with enough for 6 full enchiladas.
-The basic recipe is a staple in my house but lots of customizations are listed below.
+The basic recipe is a staple in our house but lots of customizations are listed below.
 For a vegetarian version, replace the meat with a can of black beans.

 1 can enchilada sauce

-4. Coat the enchiladas with enchilada sauce until no dry spots remain.
-Generously cover cheese.
+3. Coat the enchiladas with enchilada sauce until no dry spots remain.
+Generously cover with cheese.

 Once the enchilada reaches my plate, I routinely dress it in the following fashion: sour cream, hot sauce and salsa.
 We are now ready for consumption: